aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/data/working-with-hyperlinks-to-link-data/_index.md

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-data-AddingLinkToURL-AddingLinkToURL.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-data-AddingLinkToURL-AddingLinkToURL.java" >}}

 In the above example, a hyperlink is added to a URL in an empty cell, **A1**.
 In such cases, if a cell is empty then the URL address is also added to that empty cell as its value.
 If the cell is not empty and a hyperlink is added the value of the cell looks like plain text.
 To make it look like a hyperlink, apply the appropriate formatting settings on that cell.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-data-AddingLinkToURLNotEmpty-AddingLinkToURLNotEmpty.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-data-AddingLinkToURLNotEmpty-AddingLinkToURLNotEmpty.java" >}}